SIMPler realisation of Scalar Dark Matter: Introduction

 \section{Introduction}

-Numerous experimental observations at wide range of length scales~\cite{Rubin:1967msa,Rubin:1970zza,Bertone:2004pz}, have indicated that about 80$\%$ of total matter density is dominated by Dark matter (DM)~\cite{Hu:2001bc,Hinshaw:2012aka}, although we know very little about it.
+Numerous experimental observations at wide range of length scales~\cite{Rubin:1967msa,Rubin:1970zza,Bertone:2004pz}, have indicated that about 80$\%$ of total matter density is dominated by dark matter (DM)~\cite{Hu:2001bc,Hinshaw:2012aka}, although we know very little about it.
 The absence of a particle of its kind within the Standard Model (SM), also provides a very strong motivation for the existence of physics beyond the Standard Model.
 Efforts are therefore being made to characterise the nature of DM and discover them in experiments.
-We know of it's existence through gravitational interaction, but as it doesn't interact with the electromagnetic radiations, its quite hard to detect them.
-There are three popular ways to detect DM through Direct search~\cite{Aprile:2018dbl,Akerib:2017kat}, Indirect search~\cite{Ahnen:2016qkx} and Collider search experiment for example, at Large Hadron Collider (LHC)~\cite{Abercrombie:2015wmb}.
-After searching for more than a decade and not being able to know much about it, puts a constraint on its properties, particularly on its coupling to the visible sector.
+We know of it's existence through gravitational interaction, but as it doesn't interact with the electromagnetic radiations, its quite hard to detect DM.
+Two popular ways to detect DM have so far been looked at; through Direct search, for example, XENON1T~\cite{Aprile:2018dbl,Akerib:2017kat}, and Collider search, for example, Large Hadron Collider (LHC)~\cite{Abercrombie:2015wmb}.
+One can also see an evidence of DM in excess of antiparticles, photon etc., however that serves as indirect search~\cite{Ahnen:2016qkx} of DM.
+After searching for more than a decade and not being able to find a DM so far, one has to evidently constrain DM properties, particularly on its coupling to the visible sector.

-Amongst theoretical efforts to construct a viable DM candidate, Weakly Interacting Massive Particle (WIMPs)~\cite{Kolb} in extensions of SM turns out to be most popular.
-In such a case, the DM is assumed to freeze-out from the equilibrium via $2 \to 2$ annihilations to SM and easily satisfies the relic density $\Omega h^2 \simeq 0.12$ (as indicated by PLANCK data~\cite{Ade:2015xua}), if the DM-SM interaction is of the order of weak interaction strength.
-The problem with the WIMP like solution is that the same interaction also provides direct search and collider production.
+Amongst theoretical efforts to construct a viable DM candidate, Weakly Interacting Massive Particle (WIMPs)~\cite{Kolb} in extensions of SM turns out to be simplest and hence most popular.
+In such a case, the DM is assumed to freeze-out from the equilibrium via $2_{\rm DM} \to 2_{\rm SM}$ annihilations to SM and easily satisfies the relic density $\Omega h^2 \simeq 0.12$ (as indicated by PLANCK data~\cite{Ade:2015xua}), if the DM-SM interaction is of the order of weak interaction strength.
+For WIMP like solutions, the same DM-SM interaction also provides direct search scattering and collider production.
 Therefore it is difficult to explain the non-observation of the DM in these experiments while addressing correct relic density.
 Alternate possibilities within the WIMP paradigm is therefore to decouple the number changing processes for freeze-out from direct search graphs through co-annihilation, semi-annihilation or DM-DM conversion (see for example, in ~\cite{Bhattacharya:2017fid,Bhattacharya:2018cgx}).